LIPS-scheme/lips/README.md

 ## Bootstrapping Scheme system

-Big part of LIPS is written in LIPS itself, but to use full power of LIPS you need to load those additional Scheme files.
-The easiest way is to add `bootstrap` attribute on first script tag with `text/x-scheme` type.
-By default it will use CDN from [jsdelivr](https://www.jsdelivr.com/).
-To load each file using builtin load function (that will fetch the file using AJAX and evaluate it).
+A big part of LIPS is written in LIPS itself, but to use the full power of LIPS you need to load those additional Scheme files.
+The easiest way is to add the `bootstrap` attribute on the first script tag with the `text/x-scheme` type.
+By default, it will use CDN from [jsdelivr](https://www.jsdelivr.com/).
+To load each file using the builtin load function (that will fetch the file using AJAX and evaluate it).

 ```html
 <script src="https://cdn.jsdelivr.net/npm/@jcubic/lips@beta/dist/lips.min.js" bootstrap></script>
 ```

-You can also specify the path where LIPS should search for standard library.
+You can also specify the path where LIPS should search for the standard library.

 ```html
 <script src="https://cdn.jsdelivr.net/npm/@jcubic/lips@beta/dist/lips.min.js"